rust-lang/rfcs/text/3594-expose-stackrealign-attribute.md

 [future-possibilities]: #future-possibilities
 - Explore additional LLVM features that could be exposed to Rust for performance optimization purposes.
 - We could perhaps add a new ABI called something like `"C-unaligned"` which could inform LLVM of the problems specified above.
-- Add a rustc complication flag that adds this attribute to every `pub extern` function (similiar to `-mstackrealign` which does this globally in GCC).
+- Add a rustc compilation flag that adds this attribute to every `pub extern` function (similiar to `-mstackrealign` which does this globally in GCC).